prebid/prebid.github.io/prebid/native-implementation.md

 There are detailed [instructions for setting up native in GAM](/adops/gam-native.html), but none of the Prebid functionality is specific to GAM.
 The requirements to use any of these approaches in a different ad server are:

 1. Put the creative in an iframe and load native.js
-1. Invoke the renderAd() function with a hash that includes the following values:
+1. Invoke the `renderAd()` function with a hash that includes the following values:
-    1. ucTag.pubUrl = "PAGE URL";
+    1. `ucTagData.pubUrl = "PAGE URL";`
-    1. ucTag.adId = "PREBID ADID";
+    1. `ucTagData.adId = "PREBID ADID";`
-    1. ucTag.requestAllAssets = true;
+    1. `ucTagData.requestAllAssets = true;`
-1. renderAd() will look for the existence of an "adTemplate" value in the AdUnit.
+1. `renderAd()` will look for the existence of an `adTemplate` value in the AdUnit.
 If it finds one, it will resolve macros and append it to the iframe's body.
-1. Otherwise, renderAd() will look for the existence of a "rendererUrl" value in the AdUnit.
-If it finds one, it loads the script then calls window.renderAd() and appends the results to the iframe's body.
+1. Otherwise, `renderAd()` will look for the existence of a `rendererUrl` value in the AdUnit.
+If it finds one, it loads the script then calls `window.renderAd()` and appends the results to the iframe's body.
-1. Otherwise renderAd() scans the iframe body and resolves macros.
+1. Otherwise `renderAd()` scans the iframe body and resolves macros.

 ## Further Reading